krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 ## 1972: Stidham’s Proof

-Stidham gave the first purely deterministic proof of Little's Law free from any probabilistic assumptions.
-This was important because it showed that, the conditions under which Little's Law holds could be stated independently of whether the underlying process was deterministic or stochastic.
+Stidham gave the first purely deterministic proof of Little's Law, free from any probabilistic assumptions.
+This was important because it showed that the conditions under which Little's Law holds could be stated independently of whether the underlying process is deterministic or stochastic.

+Stidham's proof can be understood as a *direct* proof of the convergence conditions needed for the finite-window identity $L = \Lambda w$ to yield the equilibrium relationship $L = \lambda W$, without requiring any of the stochastic process assumptions used in Dr. Little's original proof.

 Stidham's framing considers the following input-output system _observed over a sufficiently long time interval_ $[0, T)$.: